Key takeaways:

 Doctors and researchers have found that people with severe COVID-19 are likely to have hypercoagulation – too much clotting going on relative to the breaking down of clots.[ref]

-• Another study found elevated D-dimer levels and increased prothrombin time were predictive of mortality in COVID-19 patients in the hospital.[ref]
+- Another study found that elevated D-dimer levels and increased prothrombin time were predictive of mortality in COVID-19 patients in the hospital.[ref]

 There are several theories as to what is going on with abnormal coagulation in COVID-19:

-• First, plasmin (the enzyme that breaks down clots) activates whenever fibrinogen is activated to make a clot.
+- First, plasmin (the enzyme that breaks down clots) is activated whenever fibrinogen is activated to make a clot.
 Plasmin can also enhance the pathogenicity of certain viruses – and researchers think this is possible with the SARS-CoV-2 virus.[ref]

-• Second, severe COVID-19 patients have increased pro-inflammatory cytokine levels.
+- Second, severe COVID-19 patients have increased pro-inflammatory cytokine levels.
 These inflammatory cytokines then tip the balance towards too much coagulation and not enough anticoagulation.[ref]
-Most patients now are started on anti-coagulants when in the hospital for COVID-19.[ref]
+Most patients are now started on anti-coagulants when in the hospital for COVID-19 as part of standard treatment.[ref]

 Fibrinogen levels in cancer